devRawnie/python-notes-edube/pe-2/README.md

 - First 128 Code Points Makes up Upper + Lower case English characters
 - **Code Page**: Standard for using upper 128 code points to store specific national characters
 - > For example, the code point 200 makes Č (a letter used by some Slavic languages) when utilized by the ISO/IEC 8859-2 code page, and makes Ш (a Cyrillic letter) when used by the ISO/IEC 8859-5 code page.
+- **BOM (Byte Order Mark)** is a special combination of bits announcing encoding used by a file's content (eg. UCS-4 or UTF-B).

+## Universal Character Set

+UCS -32 Bytes

+## UTF 8

+- Unicode transformation format
+- Uses as many bits as it needs to represent a character
+- Ex: Latin characters -> 8 bits
+- Non latin -> 16 bits